nikantic/stopwatch-timer-reanimated/README.md

 To do:

-- Timer: Complete TimerEdit screen inputs and Timer state (edit) - check validation
-- Stopwatch: Add FlatList and SavedTimes screen
+- Stopwatch: SavedTimes screen (Flatlist)
 - Navigation
 - Deploy app
 - Test on iOS and Android simulators